tensorflow/community/rfcs/20200616-keras-multihead-attention.md

     and serializable to SavedModel.
 These are tested inside TensorFlow Model Garden applications.

-### User Impact
+### User Impacteisum

 *   We will first introduce the layer as `tf.keras.layers.experimental.MultiHeadAttention` and `tf.keras.layers.experimental.EinsumDense`.
 When the APIs are stable and functionalities are fully verified, the next step is to graduate as core keras layers by removing `experimental` scope.

 ## Detailed Design